michielkikkert/nl.kikkert.plex/README.md

 EN: Watch (I want to watch star trek);
 NL: Kijk / kijken (Ik wil star trek kijken)

+# Version 1.1.2

+- Added PMP Driver.
+Support for PMP (Plex Media Player).
+This player is only available for Plex-Pass holders and is still in beta.
+I can therefore not guarantee that it will keep working as releases of PMP progress.
+For now it's working fine.

 # Version 1.1.1

 - App broke on Homey 0.9.2 due to capabilities change.
 FIXED.